Holy Bull: 1994: three-year-old season

 Holy Bull was the favorite in the 1994 Kentucky Derby but after breaking poorly, he finished a distant 12th on a sloppy track.
 Croll later claimed that the horse must have been tampered with, as he had behaved in an uncharacteristically lethargic manner before the race.
 The purpose of the tampering, in this claim, was to knock out the odds-on favourite to create a dutch book.
 Holy Bull was treated for several days after the race with antibiotics against a possible infection and missed a few days of training.

-Croll chose to skip the Preakness Stakes on May 21 and instead entered Holy Bull in the prestigious Metropolitan Handicap, popularly known as the Met Mile, against older horses on May 30.
-The field included the 1993 Belmont Stakes winner Colonial Affair, multiple stakes winner Devil His Due and the fast improving Cherokee Run, who would go on to be named the champion sprinter of 1994.
-In one of his best performances, Holy Bull quickly took the lead and drew off to win by 5 1/2 lengths, earning a Beyer Speed Figure of 122.
+Croll skipped the Preakness Stakes on May 21 and instead entered Holy Bull in the prestigious Metropolitan Handicap, popularly known as the Met Mile, against older horses on May 30.
+The field included 1993 Belmont Stakes winner Colonial Affair, multiple stakes winner Devil His Due, and Cherokee Run, who went on to be named the champion sprinter of 1994.
+Holy Bull quickly took the lead and drew off to win by 5 1/2 lengths, earning a Beyer Speed Figure of 122.
 "I still can't explain the Derby," said Smith.
 "But today he came out and showed what he is, like he always does – except for the first Saturday in May.
 He broke well and, every time I asked him to pick it up, he picked it up."

-As the Belmont Stakes was held only 12 days after the Met Mile, Croll elected to bypass it to focus on races later in the year.
+As the Belmont Stakes was held 12 days after the Met Mile, Croll bypassed it to focus on races later in the year.
 "The last thing I want to do is jeopardize his future," he said.
-Holy Bull returned in the Dwyer Stakes at Belmont Park on July 3, where he faced only three rivals.
-Once again, he went to the early lead then pulled away in the stretch to win by 6 3/4 lengths.
+Holy Bull returned in the Dwyer Stakes at Belmont Park on July 3, where he faced three rivals.
+Again, he went to the early lead, then pulled away in the stretch to win by 6 3/4 lengths.
 "He's an amazing horse," said Croll, who had shipped Holy Bull in from Monmouth Park on the day of the race.
 "This morning, getting on the van, he knew exactly where he was going.
 If I hadn't put him on the van, he'd have been disappointed."

 He was next entered in the Haskell Invitational Handicap at Monmouth Park on July 31, in which he conceded at least eight pounds to each of his rivals.
-He once again led from the start, then turned back a brief challenge by Meadow Flight down the stretch to win by 1 3/4 lengths.
+He again led from the start, then turned back a brief challenge by Meadow Flight down the stretch to win by 1 3/4 lengths.
 "I just tightened him up a little bit in the stretch and let him cruise on home," said Smith.
 "I felt no pressure at all."